GridOPTICS/FNCS-Tutorial/demo-gld-ns3/README.md

 output (the terminal).
 The simulators are designed to locate files from the working directory, for example, as inputs.

-We don't have a handy script for you this time around to run the demo.
-Instead, open up three terminal windows, one for running the fncsbroker, one for GridLAB-D, and the last for ns-3.

-If you have sourced the FNCS_env.sh file and installed the softare as we had indiated, you should be ready to compile the ns-3 model and run the demo.
+If you have sourced the FNCS_env.sh file and installed the softare as we had indicated, you should be ready to compile the ns-3 model and run the demo.
 Start by compiling the ns-3 model.

 ```bash
 ./compile-ns.sh firstN.cc
 ```

+If we didn't already have a handy script for you this time around to run the demo, instead you would need to manually open up three terminal windows, one for running the fncsbroker, one for GridLAB-D, and the last for ns-3.
+If you're wanting to run the demo that way, do the following steps.

-In the first window, from this tutorial directory, run GridLAB-D.
+In the first window, from this tutorial directory, run GridLAB-D and specify the demo GLM model file.

 ```bash
 gridlabd ./fncs_GLD_300node_Feeder_1.glm
 ```

-In the second window, from this tutorial directory, run ns-3.
+In the second window, from this tutorial directory, run the compiled ns-3 model and specify its model file.

 ```bash
 ./firstN LinkModelGLDNS3.txt
 ```

 In the third window, from this tutorial directory, run fncsbroker.
+The command-line argument '2' indicates that two simulators will be connecting to the broker.
 ```bash
 fncsbroker 2
 ```

+As mentioned above, we have a useful script for running all of the simulators and the broker in separate windows.
+This assumes you have followed the installation process exactly as documented.
+No need to source the FNCS_env.sh file because it is embedded into the run.sh script.
+The run.sh script will set up your environment for you and then run 'xterm' once for each of the simulators and the broker. xterm instances should start appearing on your desktop.
+If you only see a subset of the xterm windows, chances are they are overlapping so you will need to drag them around your desktop to reveal hidden ones.

-You should start seeing, in addition to the usual output from GridLAB-D, our diagnostic messages coming from each simulator (note that fncsbroker is silent).
+In either the terminals you manually created or in the ones created for you by the run.sh script, you should start seeing (in addition to the usual output from any of the simulators like GridLAB-D) our diagnostic messages coming from each simulator (note that fncsbroker is silent).

+Once one of the simulators reaches the end of their simulated time, or if you manually terminate any of them using Ctrl+C, all of the simulators should stop.
+If you have used the run.sh script, this should also automatically close the xterm sessions.

 What you do with the output from this co-simulation is really up to you, the modeler.
 You could experiment by setting longer delays to our ns-3